For Client Developers

 - Get responses from Claude

-Here’s an example of what it should look like if connected to the weather server from the quickstart:
+Here’s an example of what it should look like if connected to the weather server from the server quickstart:

 How It Works